Mountaintop removal mining: Rulings in Chronological Order

+Through a 2016 settlement between the EPA, DOJ, and several surface mining companies, new upgrade requirements were put in place.
+These upgrades must comprehensively reduce the amount of polluted wastewater that occurs from their Appalachian sites.

+In February 2017, President Donald Trump repealed the valley-fill protections installed by the Obama Administration.
+This ruling removed restrictions on dumping mining waste into streams and waterways.

-On Tuesday, April 9, 2019, the Subcommittee on Energy and Mineral Resources held a legislative hearing, "Health and Environmental Impacts of Mountaintop Removal Mining".
+On Tuesday, April 9, 2019, the House Subcommittee on Energy and Mineral Resources held a legislative hearing, "Health and Environmental Impacts of Mountaintop Removal Mining".
 This hearing involved the H.R.
 2050 (Rep. Yarmuth) bill.
 This bill stated that "until health studies are conducted by the Department of Health and Human Services", there will be a suspension on permitting for mountaintop removal coal mining.

+The Biden-Harris Administration approved $725 million towards Abandoned Mine Land Fund (AML) reclamation work.
+This funding was approved for distribution to 22 states and the Navajo Nation in June 2024.

+Bad Practice

+Despite extensive regulation, coal companies have great influence in the mining industry.
+The SMCRA was created by the U.S. Congress in reaction to concerns about states relaxing regulation to increase competitiveness.
+Additionally, the SMCRA has issues with dynamic issue resolution, which in turn keeps outdated science in practice.

+The Clean Air Act inadvertently caused an increase in MTR.
+The 1990 amendments to the act encouraged seeking low-sulfur coal, which is abundant in Appalachia and accessible through MTR mining.
+A 2011 study found that between 2002 and 2008, poor mining communities received fewer inspections for MTR mines than affluent ones.
+The authors proposed that the lack of regular inspections lead companies in those areas to operate in violation of regulations.

 Environmental impacts

 MTR negatively impacts the environment.
 Practices of explosion and digging release many pollutants to the surrounding environment and community and alternation of the ecosystem.
 Associated air pollutants such as particulate matter, nitrogen oxides, sulfur dioxide not only raise health concerns, they also have effects on all ecosystems.
 Air pollution contributes to issues such as water and soil acidification, chemicals bioaccumulation in the food web and eutrophication.
 Operations of valley fills buried more than 2,000 km of headwater and streams in the Appalachians.
 MTR reduces the freshwater resource that supports biodiversity.
 In addition, the operation provides opportunities for contamination leaching.
 Ca2+, Mg2+ and SO42− alter water chemistry by increasing pH, salinity and electrical conductivity.
 Increasing phosphorus and nitrogen can cause nutrient pollution.
 Selenium is toxic and can bioaccumulate.
 Land disturbance from forestry cutting, soil and bedrock displacement/removal and use of heavy machinery can decrease soil infiltration rate, terrestrial habitat and carbon sequestration, increase in runoff and sediment weathering.
 As the consequence, hydrology, geochemistry and the ecosystem's health can be permanently impacted.